The Establishment - Members

 • Trumpets

 Alan Suska rejoined The Establishment in July 2010.
-Alan is currently the Music Director at Pope John Paul II High School in Hendersonville, TN and has worked in the past as a musician at Opryland Productions.
+Alan is the previous Music Director at Pope John Paul II High School in Hendersonville, TN and has worked in the past as a musician at Opryland Productions.
 Alan has both a BSME and MM from Duquesne University.

 Dr. Greg Weaver started playing trumpet in The Establishment in 1996 and serves as the organizations President.
 He is a radiologist and grows chestnuts on his farm near Nashville.